Helperbird/website/src/blog/is-helperbird-free.md

 ---
 layout: templates/blog_post.liquid
-title: Is Helperbird safe? | Helperbird
+title: Is Helperbird free? | Helperbird
-description: Is Helperbird safe to use?
+description: Is Helperbird free to use?
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,